Cyber Security Remains a Focus for Australia’s Finance Sector

 APRA-regulated entities have been preparing for the arrival of CPS 234 and have taken steps to ensure compliance.
 But there are still many questions on implementation and obligations on how to secure and manage regulated information assets (either themselves or through third-party partners and vendors).
 Byres says that the APRA will take a more active cyber security and defense testing regime during 2021.
 This will include specialists conducting controlled “mock breaches” to test gaps and weaknesses in businesses' cyber defenses.

 Many businesses are undertaking efforts to comply with APRA’s CPS 234 standard as it continues to evolve.
 This includes ensuring they have a trusted partner to help them identify and protect against information security vulnerabilities.

 Okta has recently published a whitepaper that outlines how financial institutions may leverage the Okta Service to address the regulatory standards of CPS 234, which includes:

 ✓ Testing control and effectiveness

 A robust and flexible cyber security strategy requires a proven and trusted security partner that can help guide businesses through all the necessary steps needed for various standards.
 Trust and security are the key pillars in the foundation of what we do.
 Okta is here for our customers – all around the world and including Australia.

 Download our paper today and let us help you!

 While this article discusses certain legal concepts, it does not constitute legal advice.
 It is provided for informational purposes only.
-For legal advice regarding your organisation's compliance needs, please consult your organisation's legal department.
+For legal advice regarding your organization's compliance needs, please consult your organization's legal department.
 Okta makes no representations, warranties, or other assurances regarding the content of this article.
 Information regarding Okta's contractual assurances to its customers can be found at okta.com/agreements.